WARP-LAB/WARP-GUIDES-WEBPACK/01-hello-world/readme.md

 - BSD/*nix.
 - Microsoft Windows where you do all this in POSIX shell, because of [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) installed.
-- macOS (and this tut is actually written on this OS, however it is a platform IMHO one should migrate away).
+- macOS (and this tut is actually written on this OS).

 Btw, if one has to switch back and forth between POSIX and MSW command prompt while working on project, then using [cross-env](https://www.npmjs.com/package/cross-env) is a must (but again, when on MSW you should use WSL POSIX shell, don't use *command promt*).

 ## Set up basic dir structure

-Crate master directory and set files tree up like this (`tree -a .`).
+Crate master directory and set files tree up like this.
 Leave all files empty, we will fill them step by step.

 ```